Manual Introduction

 What are the common characteristics of anticipatory action?

-1. Protective intent: Early actions aim to prevent or mitigate the humanitarian impact
+1. Protective intent: Early actions aim to prevent or mitigate the humanitarian impact of a forecasted hazard.

-3. Risk-informed triggers: Early actions are triggered based on a forecast and/or collaborative analyses
+3. Risk-informed triggers: Early actions are triggered based on a forecast and / or collaborative analyses.

 See toolbox below for further readings, especially the A short overview of anticipatory action.